grafana/agent/production/kubernetes/README.md

 3. Apply the modified manifest file: `kubectl -ndefault apply -f manifest.yaml`.

-This directory also conains an `install-bare.sh` script that is used inside of Grafana Cloud instructions.
+This directory also contains an `install-bare.sh` script that is used inside of Grafana Cloud instructions.
 If using the Grafana Agent outside of Grafana Cloud, it is recommended to follow the steps above instead of calling this script directly.